Interstellar-code/taskheromd/README.md

 3. **Task Progression**
    - Move tasks between folders (`todo/` → `inprogress/` → `done/`) as they progress
    - Update each task's status and details as work progresses
-   - Run the update scripts to keep the main plan.md file in sync with the task files
+   - Run the consolidated script to keep the main plan.md file in sync with the task files
+   - Use the reset option when you want to archive all tasks and start fresh

 4. **Task Naming Convention**
    - Use the format: `TASK-XXX-descriptive-name.md`